ramboloc/HDU_CPO_2021/README.md

 ## Design notes

-- The key will be stored as a string in the dictionary.
+- The elements contained in the list converted from the dictionary should be key value pairs.
-- The input key will also be converted into a string during query.
+- The input of from_list should also be a list which elements are key value pairs.